 That’s the basic principle of the Financial Independence Retire Early (F.I.R.E) movement, a community of young people who aim to live a lifestyle that allows them to retire in their 30s or 40s rather than their 60s and 70s.

 While it may sound like the perfect life hack, attempting to live out this dream comes with some serious challenges.
-This article will review the basic tenets of the F.I.R.E. movement and talk about the tactics people use to achieve their goal of early retirement.
+Read on to learn more about the F.I.R.E. movement and the techniques followers use achieve their goal of early retirement.
+That can help you determine whether any of their savings strategies might be right for you.

 What Is the FIRE Movement?

-F.I.R.E stands for “financial independence, retire early,” and it’s a movement wherein people attempt to gain enough wealth to retire far earlier than the traditional timeline would allow.
+F.I.R.E stands for “financial independence, retire early,” and it’s a movement where followers attempt to gain enough wealth to retire far earlier than the traditional timeline would allow.

-The movement traces its roots to a 1992 book called “Your Money or Your Life” by Vicki Robin and Joe Dominguez, and started to gain a lot of traction, particularly among millennials, in the 2010s.
+The movement traces its roots to a 1992 book called “Your Money or Your Life” by Vicki Robin and Joe Dominguez.
+F.I.R.E. started to gain a lot of traction, particularly among millennials, in the 2010s.

 Of course, accumulating the amount of wealth needed to live for six decades or more without working is a considerable feat, and not everyone who attempts F.I.R.E. succeeds.